 For your convenience, the Clerk of Court’s Family Law Department is happy to provide customer service regarding account information in person at our office and over the telephone.
 However, please understand that the Clerk’s Office is prevented by law from offering legal advice.
 Those needing legal assistance should consider consulting with an attorney.

-The Child Support Enforcement (CSE) division works alongside the Florida State Disbursement Unit to act as the central depository for receiving, recording, reporting, monitoring and disbursing alimony and child-support payments.
+The Department of Revenue: Child Support Services (DOR) works alongside the Florida State Disbursement Unit to act as the central depository for receiving, recording, reporting, monitoring and disbursing alimony and child-support payments.
 This is in accordance with Florida Statutes, Section 61.181.

 For some historical background, the Florida Legislature passed Chapter 98-397, Laws of Florida, (CS\CS\HB 271).
-Under this law, the Department of Revenue contracts with the Florida Association of Court Clerks (FACC) and each depository to operate a State Disbursement Unit (SDU).
+Under this law, the Department of Revenue contracts with the Florida Court Clerks and Comptrollers (FCCC) and each depository to operate a State Disbursement Unit (SDU).
 With the passage of Florida Statutes, section 61.1824, the Florida State Disbursement Unit was created to become a centralized location for the collection and disbursement of child-support payments.
 This gives the FLSDU the responsibility of collecting and disbursing payments for Duval County.

-The Child Support Enforcement division helps custodial parents with the location of non-custodial parents.
+The Department of Revenue helps custodial parents with the location of non-custodial parents.
 This is the case whether the custodial parents are married, separated, divorced or unmarried.
 The CSE division also assists with the establishment of paternity and/or a child-support order.
 In addition, it helps with the enforcement of child-support obligations, even if the non-custodial parent lives outside Florida.

 When you call, the system will ask you for your Social Security number and case number.
 So to use the system, you will need to make sure the Clerk of the Circuit Court has your correct Social Security number.
 The case number must be entered as a nine-digit number.

-By calling our number, you can learn the monetary amount and the date of a disbursement.
-If the Social Security number of the absent parent is used, information about the balance due is available as well.
+By calling the FLSDU number, you can learn the monetary amount and the date of a disbursement.
+If the Social Security number of the non-majority parent is used, information about the balance due is available as well.

 All child-support and alimony payments for Duval County are to be sent to the Florida State Disbursement Unit.
 The FLSDU will receive your payment and post it to the appropriate account.
 To be processed the same day they are received, all payments must have the proper identification.